dig-doc/digdoc/README.md

 Note: for using IPv6, replace `localhost` with `::1`

 ## run didoc:
-in a new terminal, digdoc can be used e.g. like that:
+in a second terminal, digdoc can be used e.g. like that:

 ` ./digdoc @127.0.0.1 example.org A`